anandts88/ember-analytics-tracker/README.md

 Generate parameter file using `ember g analytics-param <adapter-name>`.

 `<adapter-name>` - This needs to be dasherized adapter name defined in `config/environment.js`.
-For example, if name of adapter in `config/environment.js` is `googleAnalytics` then this will be google-analytics.
+For example, if name of adapter in `config/environment.js` is `googleAnalytics` then this will be `google-analytics`.

 Once you run the blueprint `ember g analytics-param google-analytics`.
 This will create a directory `analytics-params` under which you can see the file `google-analytics.js` with below content.